ynput/ayon-documentation/website/docs/addon_houdini_artist_loader_hdas.md

 ## Access Loader HDAs

 ### TAB Menu
-All of these nodes are accessible in TAB menu.
+All of these nodes are accessible in the TAB menu.

 | LOPs | OBJs | SOPs |
 |--|--|--|
 | ![](assets/houdini/artist/hda_lop_tab_menu.png) | ![](assets/houdini/artist/hda_obj_tab_menu.png) | ![](assets/houdini/artist/hda_sop_tab_menu.png) |

 ### Loader Tool
-Some loaders depend on these nodes to perform loading.
+Some loader plugins rely on these nodes to perform loading:

 ![](assets/houdini/artist/hda_load_tool.png)

-1. Load Asset: It creates a `LOP Import` node in `\stage`.
+1. **Load Asset**: Creates a `LOP Import` node in `\stage`.
-2. Load Shot: It creates a `Load Shot` node in `\stage`.
+2. **Load Shot**: Creates a `Load Shot` node in `\stage`.
-3. Load filepath to node: It creates a `Generic Loader` node in `\obj\AVALON_CONTAINERS`
+3. **Load Filepath to Node**: Creates a `Generic Loader` node in `\obj\AVALON_CONTAINERS`.

-### Quickly load into any string parm
+### Quickly Load into Any String Parameter

-You can find a parameter action `Load with AYON` when right-click any parameter of type file on any non Rop nodes. this action will create a `Generic Loader` node in `\obj\AVALON_CONTAINERS` and copies its file parameter to the `File` parameter where the action was triggered.
+You can find a parameter action called `Load with AYON` by right-clicking any file-type parameter on non-Rop nodes.
+This action creates a `Generic Loader` node in `\obj\AVALON_CONTAINERS`, copies its file parameter to the `File` parameter where the action was triggered, and opens the parameter panel for the created `Generic Loader` node.

 :::tip
-When using `Load with AYON` parm action with a file parm that's already connected to a `Generic Loader`, it'll pop up the parm panel for that `Generic Loader` node without creating a new `Generic Loader`.
+When using the `Load with AYON` parameter action with a file parameter already connected to a `Generic Loader`, it opens the parameter panel for that `Generic Loader` node without creating a new one.
 :::

 ![](assets/houdini/artist/hda_load_into_file_parm.gif)